StuPro-TOSCAna/TOSCAna/CONTRIBUTING.md

 ## Commit messages

-Before you contribute to our project please read this [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) - Guide.
+To contribute to our project please read and follow this [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) - Guide.

 ## Branches
 Our project currently consists of a _master_ and several _feature_ branches.